A snapshot: schools in Brussels considered (but not necessarily chosen) by English-speaking expats.

 International School of Brussels (pending)

-Common Ground Curriculum (CGC)/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,500 pupils
+Common Ground Curriculum (CGC)/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,460 students

-St John's International School Brussels (pending)
+St John's International School (pending)

-Curricula - PYP/AP/ IB Diploma; ages 2-18; co-ed; day and boarding; independent; private non-profit; 600 pupils
+PYP/ MYP/ IB Diploma/ AP; ages 2-18; co-ed; day and boarding; independent; private non-profit; 500 students

-This school has been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing it.
+These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 IEYC/ IPC/ MYP; ages 2-15; co-ed; day; independent; independent; privately owned; 220 students